Gurpreet06/Mini-Drive/README.md

 ## Mini Drive

-Mini drive is a web application that allows us to upload folders, files and images, we can also delete files or folders.
+Mini drive is a web application that allows us to upload folders, files and images, where we can rename and delete files or folders.
 I also created a task manager that is implemented with this mini drive where we can create our daily tasks, this web application is built with Html, css, JavaScript and Nodejs.

 # Important!